labs14-brav/Frontend/README.md

 ## Email API - SendGrid

 SendGrid allows us to send secure emails.
 For example when a user forgets their password and needs to reset or when they need to receive email reminders or notifications.

+## Analytics API - Mixpanel

+This API enables insights into users behavior.
+User behavior can be broken down into discrete actions and recorded using Mixpanel.
+The user analytics will help inform feature development.

 # 3️⃣ Environment Variables